MAT Guides

 Question 1

-Being a multiple-choice section, the marking scheme for this question is definitely simpler.
-The whole question is worth 40 marks, with each part of this question worth 4 marks.
 Marks are only awarded for the selection of the correct answer in these questions.
-Although you will have space for working out, this will not count towards your score, nor will you lose any marks for not displaying your work.
+The test is digital, so you will not be marked for any working out you do on paper.
 There is also no negative marking here, so you will not lose marks for getting an answer incorrect.

 Exams.Ninja Tip